lightbasenl/scaffold/README.md

 Another necessary item on our list is localization.
 We experienced that the setup of a `private` and `public` namespace suites us best.
 The files are located in `src/locales` and translations need to be provided via `serverSideTranslations` in `getStaticProps`.
-The included `getStaticPageProps` and `buildStaticPaths` functions will automatically handle the enabled locales and namespaces for you.
+The included `getPageProps` and `buildStaticPaths` functions will automatically handle the enabled locales and namespaces for you.

 ### Backend powered